 While low costs are definitely a plus, it obviously shouldn’t be the end-all-be-all of your decision.
 When comparing prices, don’t be afraid to get into the weeds.
 Make sure the quotes from providers include all the features you will require, and that they aren’t tagging on any asterisks or small text.
 You could potentially ask current users of the software if this provider has a history of raising costs.
 Consider also what benefits a new software could provide in terms of time savings as these could greatly outweigh what might seem to initially be a slightly higher monthly cost.

 An important but potentially initially overlooked point to consider is whether the software localizes well to your needs.
 Consider whether it supports multiple languages, currencies, tax rates, payment gateways and accounting conventions.
 What works in one country may not necessarily be ideal for another.

 Choosing the right self-storage software is at times tedious, and there is no one size fits all solution.
 However, knowing the size of your operation, thoroughly understanding the needs of the services you provide, as well as planning for your company’s future is the best guidance for choosing what management software is best for you and your business.

-Storeganise’s modern, cloud-based system allows you to automate much of your valet and self-storage business.
-Through our operations app, manage all your customer details and order history, automate move-ins and move-outs, create variable pricing models, and much more.
-Build automated workflows with other systems through our ever-expanding custom integrations and tools.
-Finally, with the help of your feedback, our regular updates ensure that our software is constantly improving to suit the needs of your business, and your customers.
+Storeganise is a modern, cloud-based self storage software that enables you to manage and fully automate much of your valet and self storage business.
+Through our management portal, manage all your customer details and order history, automate move-ins and move-outs, create variable pricing models, and much more.